 Love Is the Heat

 Let me repeat it.
 Humility is the glue that binds romantic partners together, and love is the heat that dries the glue to make it difficult to fall apart.
+Commitment is the golden thread of binds them together through thick and thin.
 Let’s expand this.
 When humility is absent, there is something painful that replaces it.
 It is the antonym to humility—pride, conceit.
 I can even add stubbornness, selfishness, arrogance, laziness.
 The Marian Webster Dictionary expands further on the antonym to pride with these words: Cockiness, overconfidence, impudence, boastfulness, chest-thumping, self-applause, self-assumption, self-centeredness, self-complacency, self-conceit, self-glorification.
 You should have gotten the point by now.

 Here is why I describe love as the “heat” that dries the “glue” (humility) in relationships.
 Humility is an attitude and love is the behavior.
 Marriage coach, Mort Fertel, states in his book, “Marriage Fitness,” “Every marriage has problems, issues, and challenges.
 But in every instance the solution is the same.
 The solution is love!”
 This kind of love means the following: